-If you happen to be installing the same product (DMX 1-Step), here’s a link to the checklist from the manufacturer.
+Here’s a link to the checklist from the manufacturer if you happen to be installing DMX 1-Step.
 They used to have a great installation video, so we didn’t bother to do our own, but unfortunately it’s been removed.
 However, it really is easy to do.

 We installed the underlayment in the two back rooms, as you see below, then stopped short of the mancave so we could use that area to do all our cutting (as you’ll see in the next step).

 Dry Run of Flooring Layout